 You’re three times more likely to become disabled than die during your working lifetime.
 Yet people have historically been more likely to buy life insurance, not disability insurance.

-I’m now recommending that you only buy your own disability insurance policy if you make north of $200,000 a year.
-If you make less than $200,000 like most average Earthlings, then you want to take the group disability policy through your employer.
+For everyone else making less than $200,000, you want to take the group disability policy through your employer.
 Sites like PolicyGenius can help get you quotes from several different insurers.

 Have a will in place

-What are the odds you don’t have a will?
-Best guess is that 50% of us don’t have one.
-For some folks, that may be OK — especially if they’re single, have nothing, and own nothing.
+The best guess is that 50% of us don’t have a will.
+For some folks, that may be OK — especially if you’re single, have nothing and own nothing.

 But if you do have kids, you need a will for the simple fact that if you don’t have one, the state will decide who raises your kids.

 That’s the reality in the absence of any written direction from you.
-Ditto if you’re in a different circumstance, living without the benefit of marriage.
+The same holds true if you’re in a different circumstance, such as living together without the benefit of marriage.
 In many cases, your partner will not be considered to inherit your estate unless you put it in writing.

 People automatically assume that all assets would go to their spouse upon death.
 But it doesn’t play that way.
 The reality is that the law varies by state.
 When you die without a will, the state decides who gets what.